-Prerequisite(s): JUST 401 with a minimum grade of C-.
+Prerequisite(s): JUST 401 with a minimum grade of C- and JUST 501 with a minimum grade of C-.

 JUST 795 - Reading and Research

 Credits: 1-4

 An independent study that is arranged by the student and supervised by a Justice Studies faculty member.
 Course requirements include: assembling and reading a substantial bibliography in the field; completing several written assignments and in some cases participating in hands-on experiences such as data collection and analysis.
 This course is by permission only and requires a signed agreement/proposal prior to registration.
 May be taken for 1-4 credits and includes a minimum of 3 hours of coursework per week per credit hour.
 Writing intensive in some select cases.